DizNicolasAmor/interviews-practice/RUST.md

 - [BASICS](#basics)
     - What is Rust, and what makes it different from other programming languages?
-    - Can you explain the ownership system in Rust and how it helps prevent memory errors?
+    - What is the ownership system in Rust and how it helps prevent memory errors?
     - What are the basic data types in Rust, and how are they used?
     - What is a trait in Rust, and how does it differ from an interface in other programming languages?
     - How does Rust handle error handling, and what are the main ways to propagate errors in Rust?